Interaction Design (IxD)

 VIS 418 Portfolio

-The Portfolio class is one of the capstone courses of the Visual Communications baccalaureate experience.
-In this final semester students will produce a series of professional quality works of art, which will be displayed in a senior exhibition and portfolio.
-A series of group critiques with both internal and external reviewers will aid in the development of this body of work as well as strengthen the students' ability to professionally present and defend their artwork.
-Prerequisite(s): VIS 416 with a grade of C+ or higher Corequisite(s): VIS 426
+The portfolio class is one of the capstone courses of the Visual Communications baccalaureate experience.
+This lecture-based course focuses on portfolio design techniques and solutions including professional case studies, self-promotion approaches, visual display methods and online portfolio tools.
+In this course the students review their current and past artworks for inclusion in a professional design portfolio.
+A series of group critiques with both internal and external reviewers will aid in the development of this body of work as well as strengthen the student's ability to professionally present and defend their artwork.
+At the culmination of this course the students present their final portfolios to industry professionals.
+Prerequisite(s): VIS 416 Corequisite(s): VIS 426